chadmmm/chadmmm.github.io/essays/IntroToJSandAthleticSoftwareEngineering.md

 <H2>Where I Learned JavaScript</H2>
 <img class="ui big rounded image" src="../images/freeCodeCamp.png">

 I learned JavaScript through the <a href="https://www.freecodecamp.com/" target="_blank"> freeCodeCamp </a> online course.
 This approach was different from when I learned Java, because I learned the basics of Java over the course of a semester in a college class.
-The freeCodeCamp course seemed like it was pretty straight forward and easy to understand.
-There were times during the online course where I felt like talking things over with a fellow classmate.
+The freeCodeCamp course seemed like it was pretty straight forward and easy to understand, but here were times during the online course where I felt like talking things over with a fellow classmate.
 The freeCodeCamp course was definitely more individual focused.

 <H2>Athletic Software Engineering</H2>
 <img class="ui tiny rounded image" src="../images/stopwatch.png">